Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 Paul Lévesque

-Thank you, Edward [ph], for your question.
+Thank you for your question.

 Operator